-Peer on peer abuse is taken very seriously KCSIE 2021 (Part 1 Para 49 and Section 5: "Child on child sexual violence and sexual harassment") and our staff are aware that children are capable of abusing their peers, and that this can happen both in and out of school, online and offline.
+Our school has a zero tolerance approach to child on child abuse including sexual violence and sexual harassment (KCSIE 2022: Part One, paras 32 - 35 and Part Five).
+Our staff are aware that children are capable of abusing other children, and that this can happen both in and out of school, online and offline.